DISHDevEx/dish-devex-sdk/msspackages/bucketization/README.md

 aggregated_outputs: list of lists, each nested list represents the transformations to make on a metric from previous argument

-bucket_size: size of bucket to resample data by ex/ 'h' for hour(https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.resample.html)
+bucket_size: Period of bucket to resample data with the <a href="(https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.resample.html">Pandas.Resample</a>. ex/ 'h' for hour)

-Expected Outputs:
+## Expected Outputs:
-resampled, and aggregated dataframe.
+resampled, and aggregated dataframe